 This section provides an overview of revenue sources and overall costs as well as projections based on the recommended system.

 10.1 Current Revenue Sources & Expenditures

-The following table shows the total revenues for the M Transit System from 2009 to 2015.
-These trends are also illustrated in Figure 35.
+The following figure shows the sources of revenue for the M Transit System from 2009 to 2015.